 We did not detect any significant effects of drought on C partitioning.
 The drought appeared to reduce all C fluxes proportionally, such that the ratios of C fluxes to GPP was unchanged.
 We recognize that our ability to resolve C partitioning belowground was limited by the nature of the measurements based on the residual, and our lack of root biomass measurements through time.
 The biomass in roots relative to the total at the harvest (root mass ratio; Fig 3b) did indicate an interactive effect of drought and warming, possibly via small differences in the partitioning of GPP to roots that accumulated over time.
 Perhaps the ambient temperature trees had sufficient carbohydrate reserves to fuel additional root growth in the drought treatment, while warmed temperature trees were consuming more carbohydrates aboveground and were thus unable to increase root growth in the drought.
 This speculative process may explain the observed interaction between warming and drought on root mass ratio (Fig. 3b).

 Trees acquired water from deep in the soil profile during the drought.
 Leaf predawn water potential declined to only approximately -0.5 MPa, which is a moderate value that is not indicative of pronounced water stress.
+Thus, while we successfully implemented a drought that dried the soils from the surface to 1-m-depth, the trees successfully avoided acute physiological drought stress by reducing growth and transpiration rates while also acquiring deeper soil water, particularly from 1-2 m depth.
 Previous studies have shown that groundwater use enables vegetation to avoid production declines under conditions of surface moisture limitation (Baldocchi et al., 2010; Barbeta et al., 2015), and several eucalypt species are well-known users of groundwater (Mensforth et al., 1994; Pfautsch et al., 2011, 2015; Eamus et al., 2015; Zolfaghar et al., 2017).
 Furthermore, Koirala et al. (2017) demonstrated correlations between GPP and groundwater table depth that were present over approximately 70% of the vegetated surface of the earth, suggesting that vegetation-groundwater interactions are common and globally relevant.
 Our study demonstrates that some trees may utilize access to soil water at depth to maintain moderate rates of photosynthetic C uptake and growth during extended droughts that lead to dry surface soils.

 Implications for mathematical models